timjaya/nbadash/part3.md

 Students will present to their project mentor between `11/27` and `11/29`.

-Similar to part 1, the mentors will email you to schedule a 15 minute meeting by `11/23`.
+Mentors will email you to schedule a 15 minute meeting by `11/23`.

 Contact your mentor immediately if you have not been contacted by `11/26`.